klinhle2306/Homelessnes/README.md

   The data dictionary [HUD TO3 - 05b Analysis File - Data Dictionary.csv](https://github.com/brian-fischer/DATA-3320/blob/main/homelessness/HUD%20TO3%20-%2005b%20Analysis%20File%20-%20Data%20-%20Dictionary.csv) contains descriptions of all variables in the data set.

+3. Date Preparation:

+The dataset has 332 distinct variables, which makes it difficult to understand and analyze the data properly.
+To facilitate the analysis, it is essential to utilize a dictionary to identify the unique values associated with each domain.
+Since the objective of this project is to predict the prevalence of homelessness, it is important to exclude rows with missing values in this particular category.
+Furthermore, as the variables "percentage_excessive_drinking" and "migration_4_year_change" only contain data from 2017, the focus of the analysis will be on that specific year.
+To facilitate further analysis, three new variables,  "rate_homeless," "rate_sheltered," and "rate_unsheltered," are created within the data frame .Additionally, it should be noted that the demographic variables such as race, gender, and age are provided as total counts, which will be converted into percentages for enhanced understanding and analysis.